Skip to main content

 WORKSHOPS POLICY:

-Workshop enrollment is limited typically limited to a maximum of 20 participants.
+Workshop enrollment is typically limited to a maximum of 20 participants.
 Reservations are accepted in the order in which they are received.
 Wait lists are also formed in the order that requests are received.

 A $100 deposit per workshop must accompany the signup to reserve a space.
 Confirmation of enrollment will be sent upon receipt of the deposit (or full payment).
 The deposit is non-transferable to any other person or workshop.